Diego Ortiz Parrilla: Battle of the Twin Villages

 Surrounded by gunfire from two angles and with no avenue for retreat, Parrilla organized his troops with Spanish soldiers in the middle and his Native auxiliaries protecting against flanking manoeuvres.
 The Europeans armed their cannons and fired eleven times at the stockade, but did no damage to it.
 The mounted fighters would strike at the flanks and the main body of the army repeatedly before pulling back to swap out their firearms for ones that had been reloaded by support units out of range of the Europeans' guns.
 Gradually, the Spanish were encircled.
 At least 19 Spanish soldiers deserted, as did most or all of their Native allies.
 Around nightfall, Parrilla called off the offensive after four hours of fighting failed to overwhelm the Natives and resulted in the deaths of 19 Spanish soldiers and 14 non-fatal casualties, as well as 19 desertions.
 Under the cover of darkness, he ordered his men to retreat, leaving behind the two cannons and the army's provisions.
-In his report to military authorities after the battle, Parrilla declared it a success, alleging that he had inflicted at least 100 casualties on their troops and had killed the Taovaya chief, but these details were not be verified.
+In his report to military authorities after the battle, Parrilla declared it a success, alleging that he had inflicted at least 100 casualties on their troops and had killed the Taovaya chief, but these details were not verified.
 The Spanish made camp a short distance from the village, and the next day moved further along the river to a location with better pastures.
 A full day was spent tending to the wounded.